 A mobile-friendly recruitment process facilitates and streamlines the recruiting process by making it easier for prospective candidates to find your job ads and reach out to you.

 Here are a couple of ways you can make your recruitment process mobile-friendly:

-Candidates expect a fast and easy application experience, so making applicants wait or asking them to fill out multiple application pages, especially on a mobile device isn’t going to cut it anymore.
+Candidates expect a fast and easy application experience, so making applicants wait or ask them to fill out multiple application pages, especially on a mobile device isn’t going to cut it anymore.

 Top recruitment agencies and HR professionals know the importance of mobile-optimized job postings and they are leveraging this opportunity to sweep off the top of the talent.

 Is video interviewing really an innovative recruitment strategy?
 Absolutely yes.
-Using video technology is a great option to hire candidates more effectively and efficiently.
+Using video interviewing software is a great option to hire candidates more effectively and efficiently.

 Virtual interviewing allows both candidates and interviewers to talk in real-time from anywhere.
-This comes with heaps of benefits, especially in today’s time where the Covid-19 outbreak has restricted most people to stay at home.
+This comes with heaps of benefits, especially in today’s time where remote work has become a new norm.
 Plus, it saves a lot of time and is an affordable option as compared to traditional recruitment methods.

 Employers are increasingly turning to video interviews as an efficient method of recruitment.
 But there’s one thing that helps recruiters stand apart from others, ensuring they conduct video interviews with prospects in a hassle-free manner – video technology.

 Video technology allows recruiters to implement a targeted strategy to invite top candidates and hire from the right pool of talent.
 Additionally, some intelligent video technology can even record and analyze eye movements, facial expressions, body language, and verbal responses to predict a candidate’s success rate in their future job.